Board of Trustees

-Melissa received her Masters of Arts in psychology from Goddard College Graduate Program and her Bachelors of Arts in liberal arts from St. John’s College, Santa Fe, New Mexico.
-She has many years of experience in accounting and management for non-profit organizations, including seven years as the finance director, business manager and human resources/payroll manager at a private school.
-Melissa has actively volunteered her time in political action groups, music organizations and Santa Fe Public Schools.
+Melissa is a graduate of St. John’s College in Santa Fe, earned a masters degree in psychology from the Goddard Graduate Program and studied accounting at the Anderson School at UNM.
+She has many years of experience in accounting and management for not for profit organizations, including seven years as finance director for a private school.
+She has volunteered for political action groups, music organizations and several Santa Fe schools.

 Lee is a co-founder of the Santa Fe Girls’ School and a professional educator.
 She serves as the educational director for the School.
 She is licensed by the state of New Mexico to teach grades K through 8 and has earned the state’s bilingual education endorsement.
 She holds two undergraduate degrees, one in Russian language and literature and the other in education.
 Lee devotes volunteer time to the community in the area of civic affairs.